Stormwater Management

 • Use a commercial car wash that treats or recycles its wastewater, or wash your car on your yard so the water infiltrates into the ground.

-Florida Yards & Neighborhoods - Protecting Florida's Natural Resources Through Environmentally Friendly Landscaping and Lawn Care
+Florida Yards & Neighborhoods - Protecting Florida's Natural Resources Through Environmentally Friendly Landscaping and Lawn Care.

 What is an Illicit Discharge?